Towards Automated Identification of Violation Symptoms of Architecture Erosion: Study Design

 \subsection{Data Collection}

 We relied on the dataset that we mined and manually identified in our previous study \cite{Li2023wvs}.
 As shown in Figure \ref{F:Overview} (see \textbf{Dataset Creation}), we followed five steps to establish a specific dataset on architecture violations mined from code review comments.
 More specifically, we mined code review comments of four OSS projects in the OpenStack (i.e., Nova and Neutron) and Qt (i.e., Qt Base and Qt Creator) communities between 2014 and 2020.
 We mined the data through the REST API\footnote{\url{https://gerrit-review.googlesource.com/Documentation/rest-api.html}} supported by Gerrit.
-We first conducted experiment-based keyword refinement to improve our keyword search, as our previous experience indicated that a keyword-based approach could only capture very small proportions of code review comments containing violation symptoms \cite{Li2023wvs}.
+We first conducted experiment-based keyword refinement to improve our keyword search, as our previous experience indicated that a keyword-based approach could only capture very small proportions of code review comments containing violation symptoms~\cite{Li2023wvs}.
+The dataset collection process comprised three main steps: keywords searching, semantically-similar words querying (identifying potentially semantic-related data), and co-occurrence matrix-based querying (capturing potentially co-occurred and associated data).
+The whole manual labeling and analysis process took the researchers around one and a half months.
 Subsequently, we proceeded with manual identification, and pilot and formal data labeling of review comments related to architecture violations.
 In total, we manually identified and labeled 606 code review comments pertaining to architecture violations.
 Code review comments were created for patches, and comments were made by code reviewers and developers.
 In terms of the data labeling process, four researchers first conducted a pilot data labeling by randomly selecting 50 review comments, to reach a consensus (the inter-rater agreement between the researchers measured in the Cohen's Kappa coefficient value \cite{Cohen1960cans} was 0.857) and ensure that we have the same understanding of violation symptoms.
 Any disagreements were discussed between the four researchers to reach a consensus.
 After that, the four researchers started the formal data labeling by dividing the retrieved 21,583 code review comments into four parts (each researcher manually labeled around 5,400 comments).
-After the formal data labeling, the first author checked the data labeling results from the other three researchers to make sure that there were no false positives.
-To mitigate potential bias, the four researchers discussed all the conflicts in the labeling results until we reached an agreement.
+After the formal data labeling, the first author checked the data labeling results from the other three researchers.
+Meanwhile, to mitigate potential bias, the four researchers discussed all the conflicts in the labeling results until we reached an agreement.
 To summarize, all data labeling results were checked by at least two researchers and conflicts were discussed among four researchers.
 Subsequently, all the collected code review comments regarding architecture violations (i.e., 606 code review comments) from the four projects were combined into an integrated dataset used in this work.
-The dataset has been made available in a replication package \cite{onlinepackage_TSE}.
+The dataset is available in our replication package~\cite{onlinepackage}.